Tadeus23/popescu-website/README.md

-# Catalin Popescu's Portfolio Website
+# Cătălin Popescu's Portfolio Website

 ## Introduction
 Welcome to my official portfolio website.
 This Flask-based web application showcases my professional work and skills.
 The website parses data from Python's `data.py` file and renders it into HTML, providing a dynamic and interactive user experience.